-How to Make a Statement of Work (SOW).
+How to Make a Statement of Work (SOW) – with Templates and Examples.

-For effective execution of your work plans, it’s important to keep things on track.
-A statement of work (SOW) is the ideal way to create a planned roadmap that everyone on the project can stick to.
+To execute your work plans effectively, it’s important to keep things on track.
+A statement of work (SOW) is the ideal way to create a planned roadmap for your client deliverables – so everyone knows what’s in scope, when it will happen and how much it will cost.

 Finding it a bit confusing to build the perfect statement of work?
 Download an example from Adobe’s library of diverse statement of work plans and tailor it to suit you and your team.